 My name is Kate Wall.
 I have always been a ‘foodie’ and love to cook, however in more recent years I have developed a real interest in nutrition, so it has become not all about cooking to make delicious food (which hasn’t changed), I’ve just moved it on another level to learn more about how to use food to be healthy.
-I am currently training to become a nutritionist.
-I am working on my MSc Nutrition with Public Health Management and am a Registered Associate Nutritionist.
+I have therefore completed my MSc in Nutrition with Public Health Management and am a Registered Associate Nutritionist.

 I think this interest has really increased since having two children, as I feel as a parent we have a very real responsibility to feed our children healthily, educate them in making the right choices and most importantly teach them to have a healthy relationship with food so they can take a balanced approach towards it.
 There are so many extreme viewpoints these days, we are often told to follow this diet, don’t eat this food group-the lists goes on, it’s enough to confuse and scare anybody.
 I feel we need to get back to basics and just teach our children to eat good nutritious food in a balanced way.
 If we can get them to understand this from an early age and create good habits, then this will stick with them through life.